 Store apps like Target sometimes offer coupons to customers who use the app.
-Do shop stores that offer incentives cash or rebates.
+Do shop stores that offer incentives in cash or rebates.
 We suggest Ebates, Kohls, Target, and Children’s place.
-Just keep in mind that when you go back to shop the incentive that you stay within a few dollars of the reward.
+Just keep in mind that when you go back to shop for the incentive you stay within a few dollars of the reward.
 Don’t get sucked into overspending at Christmas.

-Also, if you are buying the gift sets with perfume, razors, shampoo/conditioner, body wash, or toiletries.
+Also, if you are buying gift sets with perfume, razors, shampoo/conditioner, body wash, or toiletries.
 Sometimes apps like coupons, Check Out 51, Ibotta (referral link), will have coupons or rebates available.
 These small savings can help you stretch your budget a bit further.

-Scan All Your Recipts
+Scan All Your Receipts

-There are apps like Fetch Rewards (referral link), Receipt Hog, Receipt Pal, will turn your receipts into points.
+There are apps like Fetch Rewards (referral link), Receipt Hog, and Receipt Pal, will turn your receipts into points.
 After you accumulate a certain amount of points, you can convert your points to cash.
 It is a great way to get a small bonus for scanning all your receipts, not just at the holidays.

 Don’t Shop to Early

 Shopping may seem like a great idea but keep in mind that some of the latest and greatest toys don’t make their debut until the holiday season.
 Kids typically add the hottest toys and electronics to their Christmas list.
 If you have purchased all of your Christmas presents before Thanksgiving, you will have already spent your entire budget.
 Then when you see the deep discounts, you may be tempted to just get a few more gifts causing you to overspend or go into debt.
 Don’t fall into this money pitfall.
-Instead, wait to buy a few thing after Thanksgiving, even if you pick up a few items throughout the year if you find them on clearance.
+Instead, wait to buy a few things after Thanksgiving, even if you pick up a few items throughout the year if you find them on clearance.

 The Christmas holidays can be a financial bust if you didn’t prepare a budget at the beginning of the year.
 You can set aside a monthly amount, do the 52-week savings plan, or hold on to part of your tax return so that you don’t overspend or go into debt during the holidays.
 It always feels good when you can buy Christmas presents without going over your budget or into debt.